To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 The Museum of Science in Boston is located on a piece of land that extends the width of the Charles River, connecting Boston and Cambridge.
 Dedicated to promoting and educating visitors about science and technology, the museum includes a planetarium, the world’s largest open-air Van de Graaff generator, an IMAX theatre, a butterfly garden, and permanent and changing exhibits on birds, insects and animals; space; dinosaurs; engineering; nanotechnology; math; biology; and more.

-Pass admits up to 4 visitors at $10.00 each.
-Valid only for exhibit halls; does not include admission to Omni Theater, Planetarium/Laser, 3D Digital Cinema, Butterfly Garden, or special exhibits.
+Pass admits up to 4 visitors at a 50% discount.
+It is valid only for exhibit halls; it does not include admission to Omni Theater, Planetarium/Laser, 3D Digital Cinema, Butterfly Garden, or special exhibits.
 Regular admission prices are $29 for adults (12+), $25 for seniors (60+), and $24 for children (3-11).
 Children under 3 are always free but must have a time ticket.